AIThis post was created with the assistance of artificial intelligence (AI).

 VigilSAR: The Object That Isn’t Transmitting

-VigilSAR uses SAR technology to identify vessels that lack active transponders, enhancing maritime domain awareness in all weather conditions.
+VigilSAR is a SAR-based platform that detects vessels without active transponders, enhancing maritime awareness in all weather conditions.